Trusted by 10,000+ families nationwide

 in 7 Simple Steps

 Protect your family from probate court, keep your estate private, and make sure your wishes are followed.
-Our guided wizard walks you through every step -- and when you are ready, we connect you with a licensed attorney in your state for professional review.
+No attorney required to build it, which saves you thousands in fees.
+And when you want one, we connect you with a licensed attorney in your state for review.

 Skip probate court entirely